stormpath/stormpath-wordpress/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 0.1.6 =
+Update was made to the user agent so Stormpath knows the requests are coming from WordPress and which version of the plugin.

 = 0.1.1 =
 More robust error handling on accounts not existing in Stormpath.